marcizhu/Cereal/README.md

 ## Contribute
 Pull requests and suggestions are always accepted.
 If you have any question, feel free to open an [issue](https://github.com/marcizhu/Cereal/issues) and we will reply as soon as possible :)

+For support and other questions, you can also send me an e-mail at marcizhu@gmail.com.

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License
-This project is licensed under the GNU General Public License v3.0.
-Copyright © 2018 The Cereal Team
+This project is licensed under the [GNU General Public License v3.0](https://github.com/marcizhu/Cereal/blob/master/LICENSE.txt).
+Copyright © 2016-2018 The Cereal Team